 When was Shakespeare in Detroit founded?

-Shakespeare in Detroit was founded in 2013 and pioneered the first-ever Shakespeare in the park experience in the city with an all-local cast on August 14th of that year during a performance of Othello at Grand Circus Park.
+Shakespeare in Detroit (SiD) was founded as a theatre company in 2013 (originally as a Limited Liability Company or LLC) and pioneered the first-ever Shakespeare in the park experience in the city with an all-local cast on August 14th of that year during a performance of Othello at Grand Circus Park.

 Is Shakespeare in Detroit a non-profit organization?

 Yes.
 We are a 501(c)(3) organization.
 Our EIN is 47-4374924.
 Donors can deduct contributions they make under IRC Section 170.
 See our tax information here.
 Our tax year begins on September 1 and ends August 31 of the following year.

 Has Shakespeare in Detroit filed its most recent 990 form?

 Our annual income was less than $50,000 USD last season due to COVID-19.
 However, we are also planning for capacity builidng which is why we became a project of Allied Media Projects which has empowered us with resources as a fiscal sponsor such as a financial audit so that we are able to apply for grants that require this additional paperwork as we continue to lean into fundraising.
 You can find our agreement with AMP HERE.
 You can also find their most recent 990 HERE and financial statement HERE.

 Sam White is the founder of Shakespeare in Detroit.